Veteran Telugu film lyricist 'Sirivennela' Sitarama Sastry no more | Entertainment

 He conveyed his condolences to Sastry's family members.

-Union Tourism and Culture Minister G Kishan Reddy, Telangana Chief Minister K Chandrasekhar Rao, TDP Chief N Chandrababu Naidu, actor Chiranjeevi, K Viswanath and a number of Telugu film personalities condoled the death of Sitarama Sastry.
+Union Tourism and Culture Minister G Kishan Reddy, Telangana Chief Minister K Chandrasekhar Rao and TDP Chief N Chandrababu Naidu also condoled the death of Sastry.

+Several stars, including Mahesh Babu, Ravi Teja, Chiranjeevi and Siddharth, also paid tributes to the veteran lyricist.

+''Deeply saddened by the loss of lyrical genius Sirivennela Seetharama Sastry garu.
+My thoughts and prayers are with the family during this difficult time.
+Rest in peace sir..
+You will be terribly missed,'' Babu tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)